Rawatpur

-Rawatpur is a suburb in North Kanpur, India, situated about 10 km from Kanpur on the NH 91 to Delhi.
-The population was 110,000 at the 2001 census.
-It has 84% of literacy and is 5 km from Kalyanpur.
-It also Comes under Kanpur metropolitan area.
+Rawatpur is a suburb in North Kanpur, India, situated about 10 km from Kanpur on the NH 91 to Delhi and 5 km from Kalyanpur, in the Kanpur metropolitan area.
+The population was 110,000 at the 2001 census, and it has 84% of literacy.

 Transport

 Rawatpur has a bus station and UPSRTC Busses of Kanpur have routes from Rawatpur to different localities.
 Rawatpur has a railway station on the Kanpur-Mathura line.
 Kanpur Airport is the nearest airport.